StatistikStadtZuerich/sszvis/docs/map/README.md

 ## Zürich: Quartiere

-A map of the statistische quartiere of Zürich, demonstrating use of a segmented control for data subset selection.
+A map of the Statistische Quartiere of Zürich, demonstrating use of a segmented control for data subset selection.

 ```project
 {